NativeScript/NativeScript/README.md

 ## Getting Started and Installation

-Our Getting Started Guides are hands-on tutorials that walk you through developing with NativeScript:
+Our Getting Started Guides have hands-on tutorials that walk you through developing with NativeScript:

 * [Get started with JavaScript](http://docs.nativescript.org/tutorial/chapter-0)
 * [Get started with TypeScript and Angular](http://docs.nativescript.org/angular/tutorial/ng-chapter-0)